 The chart below depicts the incidence of dark cutting, by month, during 2016.

-“Dark cutting beef” is used in the foodservice industry rather than the retail industry because of its color.
-There is no real palatability problem with “dark cutting beef,” and this is why it is used in the foodservice industry where the raw product is cooked before the consumer sees it.
+“Dark cutting beef” is used in the food service industry rather than the retail industry because of its color.
+There is no real palatability problem with “dark cutting beef,” and this is why it is used in the food service industry where the raw product is cooked before the consumer sees it.